Chapter 4 - Service Request Management Tool

 The USCIS office receiving a service request should take the necessary steps to communicate directly with the benefit requestor about the inquiry or timely relocate the inquiry to another office or organization when appropriate.

 USCIS categorizes a service request based upon the urgency and request type, and assigns a target completion date based on the category.
 USCIS completes requests within each category on a first-in, first-out basis.
-In general, the goal for resolution of service requests is 15 calendar days from the date of creation.
+In general, the goal for resolution of service requests is 15 business days from the date of creation.

 2. Prioritized Requests